HIGH PRICE OF HIGHER EDUCATION NOT PAYING OFF FOR LATINOS IN MASSACHUSETTS

 - Request that your child’s school offer MassCore

-- Tutor English to a student who speaks another language
+- Tutor a student who speaks another language

 Massachusetts still has a long way to go.
 There are major racial and socio-economic gaps that are preventing youth from reaching their full potential.
 Help be a force of change within your community and support young Latino youth in Boston.
 Together we can create change.